FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 **The browser** is an app that is capable of managing request and receive information between the **_Client_** (user) and the **_Server_**.

 The request is sent from your device to a server across the internet.
 First, the browser takes the address you provided and sends a request to a server across the internet for the files that make up the website.
-The contacted server is responsible to holding the website's files.
-Once that server receives the order, he contains logic for processing the request and identifying the files and data that the client has spec
+The contacted server is responsible for holding the website's files.
+Once that server receives the order, he contains logic for processing the request and identifying the files and data that the client has specified.
+It responds the browser with the necessary files.
+This is the process that allow us see the website that had been requested.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzQ2NDUwNjAsMTcyMjYxNTYwNiwzNz
+eyJoaXN0b3J5IjpbMTMzMDQ3MjAzNSwxNzIyNjE1NjA2LDM3Mj
-IxNTI0MjMsLTQyMzkxOTg1MSwtMTQ0NDczMjU3NCwxMDMyMzI2
+E1MjQyMywtNDIzOTE5ODUxLC0xNDQ0NzMyNTc0LDEwMzIzMjY1
-NTg5XX0=
+ODldfQ==
 -->